-- This must be summarized from the lab manual in complete sentence form.
+- This must be summarized from the lab manual.
 Do NOT copy the lab manual word for word.
-Procedure must be written in one's own words!
+Write procedure in own words!
 Do not plagiarize.
-The lab manual must be cited at the end of this section! - CANNOT use bullet points.
-NARRATIVE form is required. - ALWAYS note starting & ending color of a reaction mixture (i.e. indicator use for example) - It must be so clear that anyone not familiar with the lab would know exactly what to do. - It should not contain the actual masses, volumes, etc. used by the student. - Be careful writing preparatory instructions for solutions.
-You will dissolve/dilute chemicals in a volume smaller than what the final volume will be and then dilute to the final volume mark.
+Cite lab manual at the end of this section! - CANNOT use bullet points.
+NARRATIVE form is required.
+Use complete sentences. - ALWAYS note starting & ending color of a reaction mixture (i.e. indicator use for example) - It must be so clear that anyone not familiar with the lab would know exactly what to do. - It should not contain the actual masses, volumes, etc. used by the student. - Be careful writing preparatory instructions for solutions.
 For example: Dissolve approximately 12 grams of potassium hydroxide (KOH) in 300 mL H2O, dilute to 500.00 mL mark in a volumetric flask, parafilm, and invert to mix. - It should NOT be in 1st or 2nd person (no "I", "you", "we", "he" or "she")